svmsys/merck/README.md

 most expensive items to the shopping cart from this category.
 Provide code from implementation.

-Note: Implemented based on WebDriwer I/O and Jasmine.
+Note: Implemented based on WebDriver I/O and Jasmine.

 #Task 2.